Shirley Finn: Purported investigations

 The murder, and the implied connections to the local police and sex industry, resulted in a Royal Commission being held.
 Continued interest in Finn's murder, and the apparent lack of evidence, led to periodic speculation as to the murderer's identity and has been the subject of numerous articles and television pieces, as well as two books—Juliet Wills's Dirty Girl and David Whish-Wilson's crime novel Line of Sight.
 There is evidence that major Sydney underworld figures were in Perth at the time, including Saffron and corrupt police officer Roger Rogerson, yet no significant line of investigation was pursued by the police.

-In 1985, according to then state premier Brian Burke, a "very senior police officer" was under investigation for murder, resulting in that officer's retirement and the matter then being deemed to have been "resolved".
+In 1985, according to the then state premier Brian Burke, a "very senior police officer" was under investigation for murder, resulting in that officer's retirement and the matter then being deemed to have been "resolved".
 The West Australian newspaper reported Burke's belief that the subject killing was that of Finn.
 On the thirtieth anniversary of the murder—23 June 2005—a cold-case review was announced.
 An opinion was canvassed that no solution of the case was likely.

 In 2014, another cold-case review was launched by Western Australian Police.
 The following year, the Corruption and Crime Commission confirmed it had received new information about the murder.
 News reports said a former policeman had spoken about seeing Finn with detectives in the bar of the old central police station, in East Perth, on the night she was killed.
 As of 7 September 2017, no further information had been released by police about their cold-case review.

 On 6 March 2017, the ABC Television documentary series Australian Story aired a piece titled "Getting Away With Murder" which revealed that a coronial inquest would be conducted later that year.
 The story also presented testimony from Finn's former driver, Leigh Beswick, that she had an extended relationship with then police minister Ray O'Connor.